 The current version of Chat GPT “is not capable of handling more advanced process analysis questions, even when they are based on very standard patterns.
 This includes process flows with multiple products and problems with stochastic effects such as demand variability.”

-However, Terwiesch said ChatGPT3's performance on the test has "significant implications for business school education, and shows the need for different exam policies, curriculum design that focuses on human-AI collaboration, opportunities for simulating real-world decision-making processes, the need to teach creative problems and solve them, improved teaching productivity and more.”
+However, Terwiesch said ChatGPT3's performance on the test has "significant implications for business school education, and shows the need for different testing policies, curriculum design that focuses on human-artificial collaboration." opportunities to simulate real-world decision-making processes, the need to teach creative problems and solve them, improved teaching productivity, and more.”

 The latest findings come as educators are increasingly concerned that AI chatbots like ChatGPT could help cheat students.
 Earlier this month, the New York City Department of Education denied access to ChatGPT.
 The Washington Post he says that some teachers are already "panic" about technology allowing students to cheat on their assignments.